 With higher demand for larger SUVs and trucks in the U.S, growing emphasis on performance and fuel economy, and increasing regulations on emissions, the need for VVT systems has expanded.
-The VVT market is expected to grow from $27 billion in 2015 to $45 billion by 2022 with a CAGR of about 7%, according to Stratistics MRC.
+The VVT market is expected to reach up to USD 50.79 Billion during the years 2019 to 2025 with a growth of 6.35%, according to MarketWatch.
 As the leading region for automobile production worldwide, Asia Pacific is the leader in VVTs.
 Europe and North America are also gaining ground with this technology.
 Different VVT systems are being used today; the most common type uses a camshaft actuator or phaser mounted on the cam drive gear, and an oil flow control valve solenoid that routes oil pressure to the cam phaser.
 Engines require large amounts of air to operate efficiently at faster speeds, however, without these critical VVT systems, valve timing would be consistent across speeds and conditions … so timing is everything!

 Leading Factors For Seal Ring Selection In VVT systems